sofakid/Skoarcery/README.md

     ln -s ~/.../Skoar/SuperCollider/Klassy ~/Library/Application\ Support/SuperCollider/Extensions/Klassy

-The lexical and syntactic analysers, lex.sc and rdpp.sc (ditto .py) are built with Skoarcery, and aren't in the master branch.
+The lexical and syntactic analysers, lex.sc and rdpp.sc (ditto .py) are built with Skoarcery.
 They are built and written to SuperCollider/Klassy.

 If you don't want to build, i'm checking in built versions to the built branch.
 Just switch branches.